 How am i able to log in to 192.168.1.1?

 Manually type it this ip into the address bar of the browser.
-Unless this is often not your ip, please determine yours in this article.
+Unless this is often not your ip, please determine yours.

 Log in by providing your username/password.